Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 The German Jagdterrier is a very talented dog, whose mood often depends on the attention and approval of the owner.
 In the absence of attention and affection, the pet can withdraw into itself and become unsociable.

-Content Issues
+Content issues

-Health and disease
+Health and illness

 Necessary care and maintenance

-• Walking with jagdterriers is very active.
+• Walking with Jagdterriers is very active.

 • The pet cannot be left inside the house, otherwise it will ruin all the property.